 Image Credits: invaluable.com

-When looking at geometric shapes, you will notice similarities between the Art Deco design and Gothic architecture’s geometric forms.
-Both styles use geometric shapes in their designs but use them differently and for different purposes.
+If looking at geometric shapes you will find that the Art Deco design is related to geometric shapes in Gothic architecture.
+They both incorporate geometric shapes in their design but they incorporate them in different ways, and for different reasons.

 Unlike the Art Deco style, Gothic architecture uses geometric shapes in a more structural and functional way.
 The pointed arch, for example, is a distinctive feature of Gothic architecture used to create a sense of height and grandeur, to increase the amount of light inside the building, and to distribute weight more effectively.